mitthrawnuruodo/portfolio-assignment/README.md

-# Portofolio site 101
+# Portfolio site 101

 ## Brief:
-Set up a (wireframe-like) portofolio-site in HTML and CSS.
+Set up a (wireframe-like) portfolio-site in HTML and CSS.

 The site should be responsive, and have versions for mobile, tablet and desktop.